 The Office of Export Control Cooperation, in the Bureau of International Security and Nonproliferation, U.S. Department of State (ISN/ECC) is the U.S. Government’s premier provider of assistance to foreign governments to ensure strategic trade control systems meet international standards and to establish independent capabilities to detect, interdict, investigate, and prosecute illicit transfers of Weapons of Mass Destruction (WMD), WMD-related items, and conventional arms.
 ISN/ECC accomplishes this goal through the promotion of dialogue, provision of training, and donation of equipment under the Export Control and Related Border Security (EXBS) Program.
 The office reports to the Bureau of International Security and Nonproliferation’s Deputy Assistant Secretary for Nonproliferation Programs Simon Limage.

 ISN/ECC program managers work closely with regional bureaus and country desks in the State Department to assess global nonproliferation risks and needs.
-Program Managers also coordinate with all interagency U.S. Government (USG) nonproliferation export and border control assistance programs.
+Program Managers also coordinate with all interagency U.S. Government (USG) nonproliferation strategic trade and border control assistance programs.
 Officers establish priorities for such assistance in conformance with U.S. nonproliferation initiatives.

 Key missions of the office include:

-The assistance provided by the ISN/ECC also assists other nations in fulfilling their UNSCR 1540 commitments.
+The assistance provided by ISN/ECC also assists other nations in fulfilling their UNSCR 1540 commitments.
 UN Security Council Resolution 1540 (April 2004) requires UN member states to adopt and enforce effective laws and measures to prevent non-State actors from developing or acquiring WMD.